 - For leg tables, measure for the additional 12” from either the head or foot of the table to the first person sitting on the right or left.

-Most dining tables are 36” wide, which leaves room for place settings and serving pieces.
-Keep in mind that dining tables wider than 48” will be more difficult to reach across.
+Most dining tables are between 36″-48″ wide, depending on the length of the table, which leaves room for place settings and serving pieces.
+Keep in mind that dining tables wider than 48″ will be more difficult to reach across.

 The size you choose will be determined by the shape that best fits your needs and style.